 Responding to a Growing Community 2000-Present

-During the first two decades of the 21st century, ARC responded to the growth of the surrounding communities, opening new clinics in Austin, Cedar Park, Leander, Pflugerville, Hutto, Round Rock, Kyle, Manor, Buda and Bee Cave, bringing the number of communities served to 10, and expanding the number of clinics to 24, our current number.
+During the first two decades of the 21st century, ARC responded to the growth of the surrounding communities, opening new clinics in Austin, Cedar Park, Leander, Pflugerville, Hutto, Round Rock, Kyle, Manor, Buda, Bee Cave, Dripping Springs, and Georgetown, bringing the number of communities served to 12, and expanding the number of clinics to 28, our current number.

 Our multi-specialty medical group prides itself on our continued commitment to providing access to quality health care for the growing metropolitan population.